kujunda-seda/new-kingdoms/docs/index.md

 ---
 layout: home
 ---
-# Welcome to the New Kingdoms
+# Welcome to the New&nbsp;Kingdoms
 _a game engine for coders._

 ![New Kingdoms Logo](../../assets/images/new-kingdoms-logo.png){: width="96" }